CopernicaMarketingSoftware/PHP-CPP-LEGACY/README.md

 PHP-CPP-LEGACY
 ==============

-The PHP-CPP-LEGACY is a clone of the PHP-CPP library that can be used for PHP5 deployments.
+The PHP-CPP-LEGACY library is a fork of the PHP-CPP library that can be used for PHP5 deployments.
 The original PHP-CPP will be further developed to support just PHP7.

 ABOUT